 Software documentation is becoming increasingly important—not only in the software industry but also with many other products.
 Today, hardly any machine or other technical device can be controlled without software.
 However, in many ways, software documentation is different from classical technical documentation.

 Are you or your staff challenged with having to write some software documentation, but you don’t have much experience in this field?
 Or do you already have some experience in writing software user assistance and want to augment your knowledge?

 Adapted to your individual projects and prior experience, my in-house training on software documentation / on-site training on software documentation teaches you proven methods of how to create high-quality software documentation.

 Typical questions answered by the internal training are:

 ▪What are the best formats for my software documentation?
-Online help (online documentation)?
+Online help (online documentation, help site)?
 Classical user manual?
 Screencast?
 Embedded help?
 Should it be context sensitive or context free?

 ▪What content should go into my documents?
 What can I drop?